Marlow14/IntermediateNode/Labs/Ch04-DatabaseAccess/Part4-1/README.md

 	module.exports = db;
 	```

-1. In `app.js`, we want to pass the student router the database information.
+1. In `app.js`, we want to use this new module.
+MAke sur eyou require it at thetop of your app.js file.
+Then, pass the student router the database information.
 We can first update the state object and then pass the state object to the router.

 	``` javascript
 	let state = {